 Treatment of observations

-Firstly it is important to note that, subject to the formal requirements mentioned above, submissions filed as third party observations will be placed in the public part of the file of the patent application or patent.
+Firstly it is important to note that, subject to the formal requirements mentioned above, submissions filed as third-party observations will be placed in the public part of the file of the patent application or patent.
 This means that they will be accessible to the public.

 All observations meeting the above formal requirements will be considered by the examining or opposition division, which will then comment on the relevance of the observations in the next substantive communication to the parties of the proceedings.
+However, no communication will be issued where observations are received after the examining division has issued a communication under Rule 71(3) EPC and it does not regard them as relevant.
+If applicable, the observations will be considered when the European search report and opinion on patentability are being drafted.

 The third party is not a party to the proceedings before the EPO and so will not be informed directly or be further involved in proceedings.
 However, the progress of proceedings before the EPO can be followed online using the European Patent Register which includes an email alert service.